keshavsbhandari/CS4347/assignment1_regression/readme.md

 **IMPORTANT NOTICE**

-    Please submit only report in a pdf format , anwering all part questions Reports should include screenshots of visualization of plots you get when you run your project If you have any confusion please visit me(TA) during my office hour or write an email
+    Please submit only report in a pdf format , anwering every part of the questions Reports should include screenshots of visualization of plots you get when you run your project If you have any confusion please visit me(TA) during my office hour or write an email